curl/curl/tests/FILEFORMAT.md

 `--include` argument.

 Set `option="binary-trace"` to use `--trace` instead of `--trace-ascii` for tracing.
 Suitable for binary-oriented protocols such as MQTT.

 Set `timeout="secs"` to override default server logs advisor read lock timeout.
 This timeout is used by the test harness, once that the command has completed execution, to wait for the test server to write out server side log files and remove the lock that advised not to read them.
 The "secs" parameter is the not negative integer number of seconds for the timeout.
-This `timeout` attribute is documented for completeness sake, but is deep test harness stuff and only needed for very singular and specific test cases.
+This `timeout` attribute is documented for completeness sake, but is deep test harness stuff and only needed for singular and specific test cases.
 Avoid using it.

 Set `delay="secs"` to introduce a time delay once that the command has completed execution and before the `<postcheck>` section runs.
 The "secs" parameter is the not negative integer number of seconds for the delay.
-This 'delay' attribute is intended for very specific test cases, and normally not needed.
+This 'delay' attribute is intended for specific test cases, and normally not needed.

 ### `<file name="log/filename" [nonewline="yes"]>`